Arash217/OBA-browser-technologies-1819/README.md

 The webapp uses white and different shades of turquoise as colors.

 #### Tests
-Tested the website for the different types of colorblind:
+Tested the website for the different types of color blindness:
 - Protanopia
 - Deuteranopia
 - Tritanopia